icshwi/e3training/workbook/README.md

 # European Spallation Source EPICS Environment Workbook

-This workbook is intended to introduce new users to ESS' EPICS environment [e3](https://github.com/icshwi/e3).
-As it's focused on specifically e3, it will not contain much information about EPICS standard functionality.
-Also note that this workbook is intended for e3 app developers and integrators at ESS (and consequently also contains some site specific processes and standards); if you simply want to use EPICS to read or manipulate PVs you can either run the first two installation commands, or e.g. install EPICS base using conda from conda-forge.

 This workbook still is under construction and several chapters remain unfinished.
 Chapters marked with the icon :construction: are still being worked on.

-For some of the chapters there are supplementary directories containing code, so it's recommended to clone this repository prior to starting.
+For some of the chapters there are supplementary directories containing code and utilities, so it's recommended to clone this repository prior to starting.

 ---